Austria becomes battleground in fight over mobile mergers

 "A lot of this is in the eye of the beholder.
 Companies, national regulators and investors do not necessarily agree on what has happened or the best way forward from here," he said.

-But conclusions have to be reached as competition regulators are likely to be judging more deals soon, as telecom and cable companies forge ahead with mergers in other national markets, with deal volumes in Europe having reached $67 billion this year, their highest level since 2000.
+But conclusions have to be reached soon as competition regulators are likely to be judging more deals soon as telecom and cable companies forge ahead with mergers in other national markets, deal volumes in Europe have reached $67 billion this year, their highest level since 2000.

 Britain is now reviewing Hutchison's proposed takeover of Telefonica's (TEF.MC) 02 UK which will reduce the number of mobile network operators there to three.
 Analysts and industry sources have predicted there could be more deals soon in Italy and France.